Data-Science-Center-UB/HPC-Use-Case-Whisper/README.md

 # HPC Use Case Whisper

-This use case demonstrates how to use a HPC cluster to run an speech-to-text transcription and speaker diarization task with [WhisperX](https://github.com/m-bain/whisperX).
-See also [the GitHub repository Whisper-Audio-Transcription](https://github.com/Data-Science-Center-UB/Whisper-Audio-Transcription) for more information on this use case.
+The repository demonstrates how to use a HPC cluster.
+It contains a use case to run an speech-to-text transcription and speaker diarization task with [WhisperX](https://github.com/m-bain/whisperX).
+See also [the GitHub repository Python-Whisper-Audio-Transcription](https://github.com/Data-Science-Center-UB/Python-Whisper-Audio-Transcription) for more information on this use case.
 The audio file used in this use case is a tiny snippet from an audio file derived from [Lerner et al. 2022](https://huggingface.co/datasets/bazinga/bazinga/tree/main/data/BuffyTheVampireSlayer), licensed under CC-BY-NC-4.0.
 It contains speech from the series 'Buffy the Vampire Slayer", season 01, episode 01.

 ---